electron/electron/docs/development/azure-vm-setup.md

             * Subscription ID
             * Resource Group
             * Virtual Network
-    * You will also need to specify
+    * You will also need to specify:
-        * Master VM name - just a unique name to identify the temporary VM
+        * Master VM name - just a unique name to identify the temporary VM.
-        * Master VM size - use `Standard_F32s_v2`
+        * Master VM size - use `Standard_F32s_v2`.
-        * Master VHD URI - use URI obtained @ end of previous step
+        * Master VHD URI - use URI obtained @ end of previous step.
-        * Location use `East US`
+        * Location use `East US`.

 6. Log back into Azure and find the VM you just created in Home < Virtual Machines < `$YOUR_NEW_VM`
     * You can download a RDP (Remote Desktop) file to access the VM.